 - To evaluate the effects of implementation of i-THRIVE when compared to sites without i-THRIVE

-- To evaluate whether more effective implementation of i-THRIVE is associated with greater improvements in CAMH services
+- To evaluate whether more effective implementation of i-THRIVE is associated with greater improvements in CAMHS services

-The site level data collected is service performance data that directly relates to each of the five needs based groupings of THRIVE and to shared decision making.
+The site level data collected is service performance data that directly relates to each of the five needs based groupings of the THRIVE Framework and to shared decision making.

 You can read more about the evaluation and the project team on the NIHR North Thames CLAHRC website.